-Note: Although Medicaid Agency clients may have a paid caregiver who is willing and capable of performing the skilled task, as a paid caregiver they may not be paid for this service.
+Note: Although Medicaid agency clients may have a paid caregiver who is willing and capable of performing the skilled task, as a paid caregiver they may not be paid for this service.
 The client may want to be involved in self-directed care.

 - 4. Infant Phototherapy for an infant diagnosed with hyperbilirubinemia: - a.
-When provided by a Medicaid Agency-approved infant phototherapy agency; and - b.
+When provided by a Medicaid agency-approved infant phototherapy agency. - b.
 For up to five (5) skilled nursing visits per infant.

-Note: If the infant's mother is enrolled in a Medicaid Agency-contracted managed care organization (MCO) at the time of the birth, you must receive approval from the MCO listed on the mother's eligibility check.
-Do not bill the Medicaid Agency for these services.
+Note: If the infant's mother is enrolled in a Medicaid agency-contracted managed care organization (MCO) at the time of the birth, approval must be received from the MCO listed on the mother's eligibility check.
+Do not bill the Medicaid agency for these services.